madisoncissell/digitallibraries/pages/technical.md

 - Obligation: Mandatory
 - Content guidelines: Entry should be the interviewee’s name unless partial or full anonymity is requested.
 - Applicable controlled vocabularies: N/A
-- Mapping to Dublin Core: “Title” https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/title/
+- Mapping to Dublin Core: “Title” <a href="https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/title/"> Dublin Core Standards for "Title" </a>
 - Example: Darren Bender-Beauregard interview

 **Format**